MileHacker Logo

 Eco-Friendly Transport

-Walk, cycle, or use public transport instead of taxis or ride-shares when possible.
+Walk, cycle, or use public transport instead of cabs or ride-sharing-shares if possible.

 Cultural Sensitivity